What is an invasive species?

 2) whose introduction causes or is likely to cause economic or environmental harm or harm to human health.
 (Executive Order 13112).

-Species that have been introduced, or moved, by human activities to a location where they do not naturally occur are termed nonnative, exotic, alien, and nonindigenous.
+Species that have been introduced or moved by human activities to a location where they do not naturally occur are termed nonnative, exotic, alien, and nonindigenous.
 Conversely, "native" describes a species living in an area where it is found naturally.
 A nonnative species is not necessarily harmful, in fact the majority have beneficial purposes.
-When a nonnative species invades lands or waters —particularly natural communities— causing ecological or economic problems, it is termed invasive.
-The terms harmful exotic species, plant pest, pest plant and nonindigenous aquatic nuisance species are all groups of nonnative invasive species.
+When a nonnative species becomes established on lands or in waters —particularly natural communities— causing ecological, social or economic problems, it is termed invasive.
+The terms harmful exotic species, plant pest, pest plant and nonindigenous aquatic nuisance species are often used synonymously with nonnative invasive species.

-Over the past 200 years, several thousand foreign plant and animal species have naturalized the United States.
-About one in seven have become invasive, leading to problems that cost the United States more than $138 billion each year according to figures provided by Cornell University.
+Over the past 200 years, several thousand nonnative plant and animal species have naturalized the United States.
+About one in seven have become invasive, costing the United States more than $138 billion each year according to Cornell University.

 Invasive animals